 Part 1.
 Part 2.
 Part 3.
 Nondiegetic Musical Themes And Textures.
 “Indeed, the celestial voices of film music do resemble a phantom in several significant ways.
 They are ephemeral, they are not ‘substantial’ or do not constitute part of what audiences cognise as important in the film, and have an effect that is not apparent.” – Donnelly (p.8, 2005).
 Though looking at nondiegetic scores for … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 4 (Music).

 Part 1.
 Part 2.
 A “Disembodied Voice” of some form is a clear norm for representing a creature that, by its very definition, is now bodiless.
 This means that, as an aural technique, it is used frequently throughout many other ghost stories as well.
-In Lawrence Gordon Clark’s films, the aural trait occurs several times … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 3 (William Ager).
+In Lawrence Gordon Clark’s films, the aural trait occurs several times with different and varying effects, though never with the layered … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 3 (William Ager).

 Two writers who could be said to epitomise the ideas of Folk Horror, M.R.
 James and Nigel Kneale, while addressing these ideals through different media, are writers whose work often crept into the same realm.
 This has lead to both of their work having a natural relationship with each other, with one almost being a reincarnation of the other.
 Of course, to imply such things … Continue reading An Ancient Evil: M.R.
 James and Nigel Kneale.